Abelian networks I. Foundations and examples: Examples

 \subsection{Unary networks}

-Dartois and Rossin~\cite{DR04} proposed a common generalization of rotor and sandpile networks called the \emph{height-arrow model}.
-Diaconis and Fulton \cite{DF91} and Eriksson~\cite{Eri96} studied generalizations of chip-firing in which each vertex has a stack of instructions.
-When a vertex accumulates enough chips to follow the top instruction in its stack, it pops that instruction off the stack and follows it.
+As shown in Figure~\ref{f.unary}, various other abelian processor state diagrams can be obtained by changing the locations of the vertical lines in Figure~\ref{f.rotor}.
+For example, Priezzhev, Dhar, Dhar and Krishnamurthy \cite{PDDK96} proposed a common generalization of rotor and sandpile networks, later studied by Dartois and Rossin~\cite{DR04} under the name \emph{height arrow model}.
+More generally, Diaconis and Fulton \cite{DF91} and Eriksson~\cite{Eri96} studied generalizations of chip-firing in which each vertex has a stack of instructions: When a vertex accumulates enough chips to follow the top instruction in its stack, it pops that instruction off the stack and follows it.
 These and all preceding examples are \emph{unary networks}, that is, abelian networks in which each alphabet $A_v$ has cardinality~$1$.
 Informally, a unary network on a graph $G$ is a system of local rules by which \emph{indistinguishable} chips move around on the vertices of $G$.

+Figures \ref{f.sandpile}--\ref{f.unary} are all one-dimensional because they diagram unary processors.
+In general, a processor with input alphabet $\{a_1,\ldots,a_d\}$ has a $d$-dimensional state diagram: states correspond to vectors in $\N^d$, and processing letter $a_i$ results in a transition from state $q$ to state $q+e_i$ where $e_1,\ldots,e_d$ are the standard basis vectors.
+The vertical bars that indicate message passing in Figures \ref{f.sandpile}--\ref{f.unary} become $(d-1)$-dimensional plaquettes, each labeled by a letter to be passed.
+A visual manifestation of the abelian property is that these plaquettes join up into surfaces of ``negative slope'': For example, beginning at the left side of Figure~\ref{f.agents} each red or blue message line ($d-1=1$) consists of only downward and rightward steps, ensuring that for any two states $q,q'$ any two paths of upward and rightward steps from $q$ to $q'$ cross the same set of message lines.